I may have ruined my life and it’s Bill Murray’s fault.

 Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever my hypos get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people’s hats off- then, I account it high time to get to sea as soon as I can.
 This is my substitute for pistol and ball.
 With a philosophical flourish Cato throws himself upon his sword; I quietly take to the ship.
 There is nothing surprising in this.
 If they but knew it, almost all men in their degree, some time or other, cherish very nearly the same feelings towards the ocean with me.

-Indeed.
-Is it possible to say that you have lived until you have obeyed the urge to flee?
-Those who have quietly taken to ship, or pick up, comprise a respectable society- if not a large one.
+Indeed, is it possible to say that you have lived until you have obeyed the urge to flee?
+Those who have quietly taken to ship comprise an enlightened society- if not a large one.

 One such kindred spirit was W. Somerset Maugham, who in 1944 published, The Razor’s Edge– which was twice made into a movie.
 The lead in the second movie, filmed in 1984, was, of course, played by Bill Murray in a rare early dramatic role.